Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/PROTOCOL.md

 All endpoints return `"Ok": true` on success and in case of failure include `"ErrorText": "Описание на грешка"` localized error text in the response.

 All endpoints support "Includes Middleware".
 This allows for instance to set `"IncludePaymentNames": true` in `POST /printers/:printer_id/deposit` request to return available payment names along with standard results.
-Supported includes are `IncludeHeaders`, `IncludeFooters`, `IncludeTaxNo`, `IncludeReceiptNo`, `IncludePaymentNames` and `IncludeAll` which activates all previous includes and `IncludeOperators` and `IncludeDepartments` which are separate from `IncludeAll` catch-all.
+Supported includes are `IncludeHeaders`, `IncludeFooters`, `IncludeTaxNo`, `IncludeTaxRates`, `IncludeReceiptNo`, `IncludePaymentNames` and `IncludeAll` which activates all previous includes and `IncludeOperators` and `IncludeDepartments` which are separate from `IncludeAll` catch-all.

 These are the REST service endpoints supported: